cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 methods is NOT RECOMMENDED, because they have been a perennial cause of side-channel vulnerabilities.

+## How to use this document {#howto}

+This document is intended for use by both implementors and protocol designers.

+For implementors, the necessary and sufficient level of specification is a hash-to-curve suite, which fixes all of the parameters listed in {{suites}}, plus a domain separation tag ({{domain-separation}}).
+Starting from working operations on the target elliptic curve and its base field, a hash-to-curve suite requires implementing the specified encoding function ({{roadmap}}), its constituent subroutines ({{hashtobase}}, {{mappings}}, {{cofactor-clearing}}), and a few utility functions ({{utility}}).

+Correspondingly, designers specifying a protocol that requires hashing to an elliptic curve should either choose an existing hash-to-curve suite or specify a new one (see {{suites}}).
+In addition, designers should choose a domain separation tag following the guidelines in
+{{domain-separation}}.
+Finally, it is recommended that protocol designers provide test vectors particular to their protocol's instantiation of the hash-to-curve suite.
+(This is because domain separation ensures orthogonality between different instantiations, meaning that each instantiation's test vectors will be distinct.)

 ## Requirements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",